Sucha Singh Gill

 Sucha Singh Gill is an Indian economist of Punjabi origins.
 His areas of expertise include Development Economics, International Economics and Economy of Punjab.

 Biography

-Sucha Singh Gill was born on June 10, 1949, in a village of Gurdaspur district in Punjab, India.
+Sucha Singh Gill was born on June 10, 1949, in a village Babri Jiwanwal of Gurdaspur district in Punjab, India.
 His early childhood and education was in rural village.
 By the time he was 19 years old, he finished his bachelor's degree.
 With his teachers advice, he went to Chandigarh to do his MA.
 Gill completed his M.A. in 1971 in Economics and started teaching immediately.
 He joined in MLN College Yamunanagar August, 1971 and shifted to Himachal Pradesh University, Shimla in March 1972.
 He joined Punjabi university, Patiala in August, 1972.
 In 1980 he went to earn his Ph.D. degree on "Indo-Soviet Economic relations since 1953" from Punjabi University, Patiala.
 He later went on to become a Professor and Head of department in the Department of Economics at Punjabi University, Patiala.
 He is a member of Centre for Research in Rural and Industrial Development.